The $z=7.08$ quasar ULAS J1120+0641 May Never Reach a "Normal" Black Hole to Stellar Mass Ratio: Analysis and Results

 However, members of a larger overdensity around J1120+0641 may have a larger velocity distribution, and their [O~III] emission may fall outside the very narrow F405N bandpass.
 We also therefore include galaxies that are not elevated in F405N relative to F360M, but {\em are} elevated in the overlapping medium band F410M ($m_{\mathrm{F360M}} - m_{\mathrm{F410M}} > 0$).
 This added 69 sources to our sample, for a total of 523 candidates.

 We visually inspected these 523 candidates to narrow the sample before performing SED fitting.
 69 of the 523 sources are spurious: these are a mix of detector artifacts, shredded diffraction spikes of bright point sources in the image, and real galaxies only partially overlapping with the image in one or more bands (see the top panels of Figure \ref{fig:inspection} for an example).
-We discard all obviously spurious sources, leaving us with 454 candidates.

-We performed a final round of visual inspection to remove galaxies clearly at extremely low redshift.
-160 of the 454 remaining candidates were discarded based on clearly resolved spiral structure, spatial extent, and/or flux inconsistent with even the most extreme $z\sim7$ galaxy ($\gtrsim$1 $\mu$Jy in the UV continuum bands F090W, F150W, and F200W).
+We also remove 112 galaxies obviously at very low redshift based on clearly resolved spiral structure/dust lanes (88 galaxies).
+Galaxies at $z > 3$ are very unlikely to have diameters (defined as twice their effective radii) $> 1''$ \citep{Raikov2025}, so we impose a conservative cut at spatial extent greater than $ 2''$ (103 galaxies).
+Finally, we perform a flux cut to remove any with fluxes inconsistent with even the most extreme $z\sim7$ galaxy ($\gtrsim$1 $\mu$Jy in the UV continuum bands F090W, F150W, and/or F200W) not discarded in the visual inspection.
+This removes another 48 galaxies.
 For examples of discarded galaxies, see the lower panels of Figure \ref{fig:inspection}.
+These low-redshift galaxies are sufficiently different from possible contaminants in our study (in SED as well as morphology) that they do not need further study.

 Our visually inspected sample consists of 294 candidates elevated in F405N and/or F410M relative to F360M, which we pass to SED fitting.